cherithanalytics/UGNT/ugnt-trees-v1.0/README.md

   * **ugnt.glosses.tsv** - contains the English gloss used for each instance of the words.

 **Trees/** - folder with the UGNT Trees.

+README.md - this file

+LICENSE.md - the license for the Cherith Analytics UGNT Trees.